 You’ll find loads of cafes and warungs dotted along the trail.
 However, one of the best-hidden gems is a tiny cafe called PUKAKO Panini & Coffee.
 It is a no-frills cafe, but the atmosphere is amazing, and it’s a great place to sit amid rice fields, grab some grub, and watch the sunset.

-If you have time and want to walk all the way to the end of the Campuhan trail, be sure to pop into Karsa Kafe.
-The views here are even better, and you can easily chill out in one of the charming huts overlooking the lotus pond for hours!
+If you have time and want to walk all the way to the end of the Campuhan trail, also pop into Karsa Kafe.
+The views here are even better!
+And you can easily chill out in one of the charming huts overlooking the lotus pond for hours!

 Where to Stay: Lasamana Villas is set amid Ubud’s verdant paddy fields.
 And not too far from the Campuhan Ridge Walk and the Monkey Forest.
 Here you’ll find beautiful villas at surprisingly affordable rates.
 Perfect for couples!

 - Recommended tour: Best of Ubud: Waterfall, Rice Terraces & Monkey Forest